-- Ensure that their child's work is authentic and original. - Monitor, via your parent account. - Ask any questions regarding plagiarism or cheating if they are not sure. - Report any suspicious activity.
+- Ensure that their child's work is authentic and original. - Monitor students' grades and attendance via your parent account. - Report any suspicious activity.

 PARENT/GUARDIAN'S RESPONSIBILITIES

 As a parent/guardian of a virtual school student, it is very important to understand the responsibilities associated with that role.
 With the many distractions students have today, it can be difficult for some students to set aside time to work on courses when not in school.
 It is the responsibility of the parent/guardian to encourage the student to manage their time in an effective way.